Menu

 Submitting an application does not guarantee you a place in a hall of residence.
 All halls run a selection process.
 Halls aim to select students from various backgrounds and abilities to establish a well-rounded student community within the hall.

-The selection process will run between 24 September and 3 October 2025.
-Students who are not able to be offered a room in their preferred hall will automatically be placed on a General Waitlist for all halls.
+The selection process will run between 25 September and 2 October 2026.
+No changes can be made to applications after 25 September.
+Students who are not able to be offered a room in their preferred hall may be offered an alternative option, however, in most cases will automatically be placed on a General Waitlist for all halls.
+The General Waitlist is part of the process and as time passes and students decide on which university they will attend, rooms do become available for waitlisted students.

 PLEASE NOTE: READ YOUR OFFER AND CONTRACT CAREFULLY.
 Your contract is a legally binding document, make sure you read and understand it before signing.